tabea17/personalpage/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Tabea Rebafka is a professor AgroParisTech teaching courses in statistics and machine learning.
+She does her research at MIA lab, AgroParisTech/INRAE.
+Her research interests include machine learning algorithms, random graph models, deep generative models, uncertainty quantification for applications in ecology, biology and materials science.
+She has various responsabilities at AgroParisTech and Université Paris Saclay.